Optimal Delay-Outage Analysis for Noise-Limited Wireless Networks with Caching, Computing, and Communications -- Derivations and Proofs: Delay-Outage Analysis for Scenarios

 \subsubsection{Analysis for Networks adopting a Guaranteed Backhaul}

-Here, we analyze the networks where each BS is equipped with a dedicated backhaul used to provide the desired datasets with probability $P_{\text{Ba}}$ whose latency is $d_{\text{B}}$, and the caching is not considered in BSs.
-Note that this case can be regarded as the case that each dataset is cached with probability $P_{\text{Ba}}$.
-Therefore, by letting users to associate with the BS among all BSs whose backhauls are available and then following the similar derivations in Sec. \ref{Sec:NetModel} in consideration of the additional $d_{\text{B}}<D$ latency, we can then obtain the following outage probability:
+Here, we analyze the networks where each BS is equipped with a dedicated backhaul used to provide the desired datasets with probability $P_{\text{Ba}}$ and latency $d_{\text{B}}$, and caching is not considered in BSs.
+Note that this case is equivalent to the case that each dataset is cached with probability $P_{\text{Ba}}$.
+Therefore, we let users be associated with the BS with the largest received power among all BSs whose backhauls are available.
+In this case, the received power of the user is then given by

+where $\Phi_{\text{Ba}}$ is the set of BSs whose backhauls are available.
+Then, following the similar derivations in Sec. \ref{Sec:NetModel} and considering the additional $d_{\text{B}}<D$ latency, we can then obtain the following outage probability:

 where we implicitly assume that the computational delay plus the backhaul latency should be within the requirement latency $D$.
-By comparing (\ref{eq:Out_BaOnly}) with our derived optimal outage probability $(1-\gamma)e^{\gamma}e^{\frac{-S\kappa'}{M}}$ in (\ref{eq:out_Coro6p1}), we can understand what is the required caching capability for replacing the backhaul with caching for the given network parameters.
-It should be noted that we assume here and in the following cases that the computation is conducted by the BSs.
-However, it would be straightforward to extend our result to the case that the computation is first conducted on the cloud, and then the computed result is retrieved via the backhaul.
+By comparing (\ref{eq:Out_BaOnly}) with our derived optimal outage probability $(1-\gamma)e^{\gamma}e^{\frac{-S\kappa'}{M}}$ in (\ref{eq:out_Coro6p1}), we can understand whether and how replacing the backhaul with caching can still provide the desired network performance.

-\subsubsection{Analysis for Networks adopting both the Optimal Caching policy and a Guaranteed Backhaul}
+\subsubsection{Analysis for Networks adopting both the Optimal Caching Policy and a Guaranteed Backhaul}

-Now, we consider a network where each BS is equipped with both a storage for caching and a backhaul as in Sec. \ref{Sec:D-O_gs1_ext}.3.
+Now, we consider a network where each BS is equipped with both a storage for caching and a backhaul.
 We then consider the following association policy.
-A typical user with a request for task $m$ would first associate with the BS that can provide the largest received power among all BSs caching dataset $m$, and therefore the received power in this case is as described by (\ref{eq:rec_pow_cache}).
+A typical user with a request for task $f$ would first be associated with the BS that can provide the largest received power among all BSs caching dataset $f$, and therefore the received power in this case is as described by (\ref{eq:rec_pow_cache}).
 Then, it checks whether the associated BS can complete the task within the latency requirement $D$.
 If yes, the request can be satisfied.
 If not, the user then choose to switch to the BS that can provide the largest received power among all BSs whose backhaul links are available.
-In this case, the received power of the user is then given by

-where $\Phi_{\text{Ba}}$ is the set of BSs whose backhauls are available.
 Considering the above association policy, we then know that the outage probability in this case can be expressed as